MakeMagazinDE/GRBL-JOG/AVR/README.md

 #Grbl 0.8c/j c't Hacks GRBL-Jogger Version

-_An embedded g-code interpreter and motion-controller for the Arduino/AVR328 microcontroller_
+**An embedded g-code interpreter and motion-controller for the Arduino/AVR328 microcontroller**

 Note: Version 0.8c/j (prelimiary) for ATmega644 with jog control.
-Intended for use with _c't Hacks GRBL-Jogger PCB_.
-Default settings and Z scaling for _c't Hacks WOODMILL_ project.
-Recompile for 644P or different Z scale setting - see _config.h_ and _pin_map.h_ files for details.
+Intended for use with **c't Hacks GRBL-Jogger PCB**.
+Default settings and Z scaling for **c't Hacks WOODMILL** project.
+Recompile for 644P or different Z scale setting - see 'config.h' and 'pin_map.h' files for details.

 ------------